 1. Pulmonary Langerhans cell histiocytosis (PLCH) is most commonly encountered in young adult smokers.
 Approximately 90% of PLCH patients smoke cigarettes or have a history of substantial second-hand smoke exposure.
 Langerhans cells are dendritic cells of the monocyte-macrophage lineage, which regulate mucosal airway immunity.
 The identification of mutations in the genes BRAF and MAP2K1 in up to 50% of patients suggests that at least a proportion of PLCH cases represents a smoking-induced dendritic cell neoplasm with a prominent inflammatory component.
 The earliest lesion in PLCH is the peribronchial accumulation of Langerhans cells and other immune cells that lead to the typical radiographic and histologic patterns.

 Symptoms: Cough and dyspnea on exertion, sometimes fever, weight loss, sweating, chest pain.
 Pneumothorax may be the first symptom.
-Pulmonary function tests usually reveal decreased carbon dioxide diffusing capacity of the lungs (DLCO).
+Pulmonary function tests usually reveal decreased carbon monoxide diffusing capacity of the lungs (DLCO).
 Patients often have airflow obstruction (sometimes partially reversible) with hyperinflation, although a mixed pattern can be observed.
 Chest radiographs may initially be normal or show nodular opacities and/or a reticular pattern sparing supradiaphragmatic areas.
 High-resolution computed tomography (HRCT) reveals centrilobular nodules and multiform, irregular thin-walled cysts in the upper and middle lobes.
 A small proportion of patients may have symptoms due to a disease that is extrathoracic.
 Establishing a definite diagnosis requires the presence of clinical features and demonstration of Langerhans cells in tissue specimens (transbronchial or surgical lung biopsy).
 A probable diagnosis is based on clinical features and HRCT.

 Differential diagnosis: Lymphangioleiomyomatosis (in young women), desquamative interstitial pneumonia, emphysema, lymphocytic interstitial pneumonia, Birt-Hogg-Dubé syndrome.